Trypanosoma brucei: Hpr

-Hpr is 91% identical to haptoglobin (Hp), an abundant acute phase serum protein, which possesses a high affinity for hemoglobin (Hb).
+Haptoglobin-related protein (Hpr) is 91% identical to haptoglobin (Hp), an abundant acute phase serum protein, which possesses a high affinity for hemoglobin (Hb).
 When Hb is released from erythrocytes undergoing intravascular hemolysis Hp forms a complex with the Hb and these are removed from circulation by the CD163 scavenger receptor.
 In contrast to Hp–Hb, the Hpr–Hb complex does not bind CD163 and the Hpr serum concentration appears to be unaffected by hemolysis.

 Killing mechanism

 The association of HPR with hemoglobin allows TLF-1 binding and uptake via the trypanosome haptoglobin-hemoglobin receptor (TbHpHbR).
 TLF-2 enters trypanosomes independently of TbHpHbR.
 TLF-1 uptake increases when haptoglobin level is low.
 TLF-1 overtakes haptoglobin and binds free hemoglobin in the serum.
 However the complete absence of haptoglobin is associated with a decreased killing rate by serum.

-The trypanosome haptoglobin-hemoglobin receptor is an elongated three a-helical bundle with a small membrane distal head.
+The trypanosome haptoglobin-hemoglobin receptor is an elongated three alpha-helical bundle with a small membrane distal head.
 This protein extends above the variant surface glycoprotein layer that surrounds the parasite.

 The first step in the killing mechanism is the binding of TLF to high affinity receptors—the haptoglobin-hemoglobin receptors—that are located in the flagellar pocket of the parasite.
 The bound TLF is endocytosed via coated vesicles and then trafficked to the parasite lysosomes.
-ApoL1 is the main lethal factor in the TLFs and kills trypanosomes after insertion into endosomal / lysosomal membranes.
-After ingestion by the parasite, the TLF-1 particle is trafficked to the lysosome wherein ApoL1 is activated by a pH mediated conformational change.
+ApoL1 is the main lethal factor in the TLFs and kills trypanosomes after insertion into endosomal and lysosomal membranes.
+After ingestion by the parasite, the TLF-1 particle is trafficked to the lysosome wherein ApoL1 is activated by a pH-mediated conformational change.
 After fusion with the lysosome the pH drops from ~7 to ~5.
-This induces a conformational change in the ApoL1 membrane addressing domain which in turn causes a salt bridge linked hinge to open.
+This induces a conformational change in the ApoL1 membrane-addressing domain which in turn causes a salt bridge–linked hinge to open.
 This releases ApoL1 from the HDL particle to insert in the lysosomal membrane.
 The ApoL1 protein then creates anionic pores in the membrane which leads to depolarization of the membrane, a continuous influx of chloride and subsequent osmotic swelling of the lysosome.
 This influx in its turn leads to rupture of the lysosome and the subsequent death of the parasite.